kubernetes-sigs/cluster-api/docs/book/src/developer/testing.md

 ```

 Please note that, because [envtest] uses a real kube-apiserver that is shared across many tests, the developer
-should take care of ensuring each test run in isolation from the others, by:
+should take care in ensuring each test runs in isolation from the others, by:

 - Creating objects in separated namespaces.
 - Avoiding object name conflict.